jessegrosjean/SummarizedCollection/README.md

 ### <a name="what">Why B+Trees?</a>

 In memory b+trees are a compromise between the fast contiguous memory of an Array and the logarithmic properties of a tree.
-In a b+tree all elements are stored in buffers of contiguous memory in the leaf level of the tree.
-A small b+tree will store all elements in a single buffer.
+In a b+tree all elements are stored in buffers of contiguous memory in the tree's leaves.
+A small b+tree will have a single leaf and store all elements in one buffer.

-As more elements are inserted the tree they eventually overflow into multiple leaves.
+As more elements are inserted the leaf will eventually overflow into multiple leaves.
 Internal nodes are added to create a balanced tree.
 This splitting and tree management add overhead, but also allow for the following properties:

 1. Insertion and removal take logarithmic time.
 2. Split and concat take logarithmic time and space.